 We also hiked into Slickhorn Gulch, one of the premier side canyons along the Colorado System with fern grottos and swimming pools.
-This turned to be a popular

 Mexican Hat - a rock perched atop a hill and a popular photo spot.

 One of the most enjoyable ways of rafting the San Juan turned out to be the rubber "duckies

 ."
 Shaped like kayaks, the small inflatables were easy to navigate, kept you very cool as the water occasionally splashed inside, and provided some privacy and quiet away from the

 technique under the watchful eyes of his father and mother.

-To Jeffrey's disappointment, he was not scheduled to take his duckie through "Government Rapid," considered a class 3 white-water rapid.
+To Jeffrey's disappointment, he was not scheduled to take his duckie through "Government Rapid," considered a class 3 whitewater rapid.

 However, the swift-running river had other plans and it caught everyone by surprise.
 All of a sudden, the duckies that were supposed to stop

 were unable to divert to shore and continued on through – to Peggy's dismay.
 Jeffrey thought nothing of it and was soon seen smiling as he

 perfectly paddled through with father Dave right behind.
-We're sure that it was the best day of the trip for that young man!
+I'm sure that it was the best day of the trip for that young man!